FEBEN-G/Simple-temprature-conversion-program/README.md

-#Temprature Conversion Program
+# Temperature Converter

-simple temprature conversion program using html,css and javascript.
+A simple web app to convert temperatures between Celsius, Fahrenheit, and Kelvin using HTML, CSS, and JavaScript.